konstantin-baetz/konstantinbaetz.github.io/writings.md

 ## Dissertation

-You can download an official Version of my dissertation [here](./DISSERTATION_revisions.pdf).
+You can download an inofficial Version of my dissertation [here](./DISSERTATION_revisions.pdf).
+The final version will be published some time in the spring 2022 (March / April).

 ## Peer reviewed

+## Research Projects

 ## Popular writings